Marine Corps Promotions

 Staff Non-Commissioned Officer Promotions

 Each fiscal year the Commandant of the Marine Corps (CMC) holds selection boards to examine Marines in the rank of Sgt, SSgt, GySgt, MSgt, and 1stSgt.
 While evaluating the Marine they will take into consideration their performance, leadership, professional and technical knowledge, experience, growth potential, motivation, physical fitness, personal appearance, conduct, moral character, and maturity.
+Time in grade and time in service will also factor in.
+Sergeants looking to be promote to Staff Sergeant must have 60 months time in service and 36 months time in grade.
 The board will also refer to the Marine's Fitness Report (FitRep), which is a review of that Marine's performance during a specific time period.
 Meritorious promotions for Staff NCO's are slightly more complicated and can be read in depth in MCO 1400.32D,USMC Promotion Manual, starting on page 118.

 Written by David Ogden, Sgt.
 USMC '11-'16.